ethercrab-rs/ethercrab/SPECNOTES.md

 ## Delay calculation

 - Previous slave's propagation delay minus the current one's
-- If previous slave has children, subtract that from its delay
+- If previous slave has children (a fork only), subtract that time from its delay.
+This turns the delay calculation from going through both branches to just the branch with the current slave in it, e.g. EK1100 followed by LAN9252 should remove the delay of the EL2004, etc.
 - TODO: Instead of just the previous slave, walk back up the slave list and find the first DC-supporting slave.